apcragg/uhd-builder/README.md

 # UHD Python Wheel Builder

-This project provides a robust, Docker-based build system for creating relocatable Python wheels for the Universal Software Radio Peripheral (USRP) Hardware Driver (UHD).
+This project provides a robust, Docker-based build system for creating relocatable Python wheels for the USRP Hardware Driver (UHD).

 ## Features